oduit/pytest-oduit/README.md

 ### Command Line Options

 - `--odoo-log-level`: Set the log level for Odoo processes during tests (default: 'critical')
-- `--odoo-http`: Launch an Odoo HTTP server during tests
+- `--odoo-install`: Set a module to install during tests
-- `--odoo-dev`: Development mode options
+- `--oduit-env`: Set the oduit config file, when not specified a local `.oduit.toml` configuration is needed.oduit.toml` configuration is needed.

 ### Configuration

 The plugin automatically detects and uses `.oduit.toml` configuration files when available.
-This provides seamless integration with oduit-core for database configuration, addon paths, and other Odoo settings.
+This provides seamless integration with oduit for database configuration, addon paths, and other Odoo settings.

 Example `.oduit.toml`: